Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling

+Our second contribution concerns CXR data analysis.
+In this regard, we apply our (semi)-MNEM methods to a real-world, important CXR dataset.
+This dataset is the COVID-19 dataset from \cite{chowdhury2020can} and \cite{Tawsifur2021}, which is one of the largest publicly accessible COVID-19-positive databases.
+This dataset has been used to enable data-intensive deep neural network models for disease pattern mining and disease correlation analysis.
+Two competing methods are demonstrated for comparison purposes.
+The results of our experiments show that the new methods outperform both methods.

 The rest of the paper is organized as follows.
-Section 2 introduces the GMM model, presents the NNEM algorithm and discusses its limitations.
-Section 3 introduces the proposed MNEM and semi-MNEM algorithms for fitting unsupervised and semi-supervised settings, respectively, along with their theoretical properties.
-Section 4 presents simulation experiments and a real data example.
-Finally, Section 5 concludes the paper with a brief discussion.
-All technical details are given in the Appendix.
+Section \ref{sec:NNEM} presents the NNEM algorithm, and discusses its limitations.
+Section \ref{sec:methodology} introduces the proposed MNEM and semi-MNEM algorithms along with their theoretical properties.
+Section \ref{sec:Numerical} presents numerical experiments based on both simulation datasets and a real-world dataset.
+Finally, Section \ref{sec:discussion} concludes the paper with a brief discussion.
+All the technical details are provided in the Appendix.